SuvadeepMukherjee/Backend-Interview-Notes/express/middleware.md

-### Q8: What is error handling middleware ?
+### Q8: How do you implement  error handling middleware ?

-**Answer**: error handling middleware in express is a special kind of middleware used to manage errors happening while handling incoming requests .
-To implement error handling middleware in express define middleware with 4 parameters (err,req,res,next) ,here the additional error object parameter will be used for error handling
+**Answer**:  To implement error handling middleware in express *define middleware with 4 parameters (err,req,res,next)* ,here the additional error object parameter will be used for error handling

 ```javascript
 app.use((err, req, res, next) => {